plaid/pattern-account-funding/README.md

 Aside from websocket listeners (see below), all HTTP calls to the Pattern server are defined in `src/services/api.js`.

+### Rendering Link

+This app uses the classic mode of rendering Link.
+If you are building a Pay-by-bank app rather than an account funding app, the [Embedded Institution Search](https://plaid.com/docs/link/embedded-institution-search/) feature is strongly recommended instead, to increase uptake of pay-by-bank.

 ### Webhooks and Websockets

 The Pattern server is configured to send a message over a websocket whenever it receives a webhook from Plaid.
 On the client side have websocket listeners defined in `src/components/Sockets.jsx` that wait for these messages and update data in real time accordingly.